Victorious 2.0: More Music from the Hit TV Show

 Victorious 2.0: More Music from the Hit TV Show is the debut extended play (EP) for the Nickelodeon television series Victorious, with songs performed by Victoria Justice and the Victorious cast.
 The extended play was released on June 5, 2012, by Nickelodeon Records, in association with Columbia.
 Victorious 2.0: More Music from the Hit TV Show is a pop and dance record with upbeat tracks.

 The extended play peaked at number 18 on the US Billboard 200 and charted in the top five on the US Kid Albums and Soundtrack Albums charts.
-Two singles were released for the extended play.
-"Take a Hint", the extended play's first single, peaked at number eight on the US Billboard Bubbling Under Hot 100 chart.
-The second single "Make It in America" charted at number one on the US Billboard Kid Digital Song Sales chart.
+Three singles were released for the extended play.
+"Take a Hint", the extended play's second single, peaked at number eight on the US Billboard Bubbling Under Hot 100 chart.
+The singles "Countdown" and "Make It in America" charted within the top ten of the US Billboard Kid Digital Song Sales chart.

 Release

 In March 2012, Victorious actress Victoria Justice announced during an interview with On Air with Ryan Seacrest that more music for the show was in development.
 In May 2012, entertainment website Celebuzz exclusively revealed the extended play's cover art, title, and a scheduled release date for June 2012.
 Victorious 2.0: More Music from the Hit TV Show was officially released for digital download and streaming on June 5, 2012, by Nickelodeon Records, in association with Columbia.
 The extended play was subsequently released digitally and physically in Australia by Sony Music Australia on November 9, 2012, ahead of a press and promotional tour from Justice scheduled in the country for that month.